Saturday, 14 January 2017

 ⚠️ LONG-TERM TREATMENT REQUIRED

-Chronic Q fever is a serious infection.
-Patients typically need to take a combination of antibiotics for at least 18 months.
-Even after treatment, follow-up tests are required for years to ensure the infection does not return.
+Chronic Q fever is a highly serious, deeply embedded infection.
+Patients typically need to take a heavy combination of antibiotics (such as Doxycycline mixed with Hydroxychloroquine) for a minimum of 18 months.
+Even after treatment concludes, follow-up tests are required for years to ensure the infection does not secretly return.

-If the infection has caused Q fever Endocarditis, surgery may be required to repair or replace damaged heart valves.
+If the chronic infection has successfully caused Q fever Endocarditis, surgical intervention may be required to permanently repair or completely replace the heavily damaged heart valves.

 No comments: